eclipse-dataspace-protocol-base/DataspaceProtocol/specifications/transfer/transfer.process.protocol.md

 | **Properties**      | <p data-include="message/table/transferterminationmessage.html" data-include-format="html"></p> |

-The Transfer Termination Message is sent by the [=Provider=] or [=Consumer=] at any point except a terminal state to indicate the TP should stop and be placed in a terminal state.
+The Transfer Termination Message is sent by the [=Provider=] or [=Consumer=] at any point except a terminal state to indicate the [=Transfer Process=] should stop and be placed in a terminal state.
 If the termination was due to an error, the sender may include error information.

 ## Response Types